chadm9/Filet-Minion/README.md

 					new_banana  = Banana(screen, good_minion, direction)
 					bananas.add(new_banana)
 				banana_sound.play()
     	#If the user releases a motion key, stop player movement.
 		elif event.type == pygame.KEYUP:
             		if event.key == 273:
                 		good_minion.shouldMove("up", False)
             		elif event.key == 274:
                 		good_minion.shouldMove("down", False)

-    #If the player is dead, start a new game if user presses enter (key 13).
+    	#If the player has died, start a new game if user presses enter (key 13).
 		elif event.type == pygame.KEYDOWN and not good_minion.isAlive():
             		if event.key == 13:
                 		good_minion.lives = 3